-The preliminary model for the range bias variation around an orbit and through time was based on pre-launch data on the range bias and range bias variation for each beam, the orbit angle, and the solar angle with respect to the solar array.
-During commissioning, the model was updated using on-orbit data to condition (or replace) the preliminary model, using cross-over data.
+The preliminary model for the range bias variation around an orbit and through time is based on pre-launch data on the range bias and range bias variation for each beam, the orbit angle, and the solar angle with respect to the solar array.
+During commissioning, the model will be updated using on-orbit data to condition (or replace) the preliminary model, using cross-over data.

-During commissioning, TEP data was collected continuously for one orbit each day during the first of two 10-day calibration periods.
-These TEP measurements were turned into a time series of range bias by the ISF and provided to the POD group.
-These TEP-based variations in range bias were correlated to the orbit angle and beta prime and created an updated model for the variation of the range bias of the strong beams with the TEP.
+During commissioning, we will collect TEP data continuously for one orbit each day during the first of two 10-day calibration periods.
+These TEP measurements will be turned into a time series of range bias by the ISF and provided to the POD group.
+These TEP-based variations in range bias will be correlated to the orbit angle and beta prime and create an updated model for the variation of the range bias of the strong beams with the TEP.